Particular/docs.particular.net/samples/azure/polymorphic-events-asb/sample.md

  - samples/azure/polyorphic-events-asb
 ---

-Note: For proper polymorphic events support, use `ForwardingTopology`.
-This sample should only be used in case `EndpointOrientedTopology` is required.
+Note: For true polymorphic events support, use the `ForwardingTopology`.
+This sample should be used only if `EndpointOrientedTopology` is required.

 ## Prerequisites